What is the structure of SOUTH BOULDER LITTLE LEAGUE baseball?

 The length of the season varies depending on the division.
 Games are scheduled as follows:

-T-ball and Rookies will run from April 1 until May 21
+T-ball and Rookies will run from Sep12 until Oct 31

 How do we know which Little League is our home league?